Enjicalc/enjicalc-docs/README.md

 And now, most importantly, let's discuss Formula.

 We aim to build an interface that makes writing a formula even more straightforward than in Microsoft Excel.
-With our custom Formula Editor interface, it is now possible to manipulate MathML-based variables with the help of general arithmetic operations and functions.
+With our custom Formula Editor interface, it is now possible to manipulate mathematical variables with the help of general arithmetic operations and functions.
 The current list of functions can be found [here]().

-To paste a MathML variable into a formula, please select an appropriate variable from our Selector using your mouse (see below).
+To paste a mathematical variable into a formula, please select an appropriate variable from our Selector using your mouse (see below).
 Once pasted, click back into the Formula Editor to continue writing.

 > **_NOTE:_** With current version of Formula Editor, we advice first to create empty spaces for variable `▢`, and only then paste initiated symbols.